tweag/nickel/doc/manual/contracts.md

       std.contract.blame_with_message "not a string" label

 > 1 | IsFoo
-error: contract broken by a value: not a string
+error: contract broken by a value
+       not a string
 [...]

 > "a" | IsFoo
-error: contract broken by a value: not equal to "foo" [...]
+error: contract broken by a value
+       not equal to "foo"
+[...]

 > "foo" | IsFoo